JCWardle/mrick/card-gen/card_gen_prompt.md

     "How do you feel about playful resistance?",
     "What if I said 'no' but meant 'yes'?",
     "Tell me about times you've enjoyed being teased."
-  ]
+  ],
+  "image_title": "Playful teasing"
 }
 ```

 **Fields:**
-- `text` (required): Main card content, 2-5 words.
-Clear and descriptive.
+- `text` (required): 2-5 words.
+Name the specific activity directly (e.g., "Bratty/Playful resistance" not "Exploring kinks together").
+Avoid using "together" in titles—it's unnecessary and narrows the scope.
-- `description` (required): Brief explanation, 2 sentences max.
-Displayed in mobile dialog.
-Explains what the topic is in approachable, non-clinical language.
+- `description` (required): 2 sentences max.
+Explain what the topic is in approachable, non-clinical language.
 - `intensity` (required): 0-5 scale (see below).
 Most cards should be 1-3.
 - `category` (optional): High-level organization (e.g., "playful", "kink", "romantic", "toys").
 - `labels` (required): 3-5 tags for filtering (e.g., ["playful", "teasing", "consent"]).
 - `dirty_talk_templates` (required): 3-5 open-ended conversation prompts.
+- `image_title` (optional): Safe alternative title for image generation.
+Use when the main `text` contains words that might trigger content filters (e.g., "bondage" → "decorative wrapping").
+If not provided, `text` will be used for images.

 ---